-STEM Rocketry Project & Grant - Secondary
+STEM Rocketry Project & Grant - Secondary (2026 Intake)

-Previous applicants and/or participants from previous grants are eligible and encouraged to re-apply for 2025 to further support STEM implementation in their schools.
+Previous applicants and/or participants from previous grants are eligible and encouraged to re-apply for 2026 to further support STEM implementation in their schools.

 - The STEM Rocketry Project is suitable for students in Years 7-10.
 Within the project students design, build and launch their own bottle rockets, build and launch two ESTES model rockets, examine process to build their own model rocket through use of software such as OpenRocket.
 Students also explore three different methods of data collection, including building their own altimeter and using technology assisted collection methods.
 The STEM Rocketry Project covers a variety of Mathematics, Science, Technology and Engineering concepts such as; Measurement, Speed, Velocity, Acceleration, Trigonometric Calculations, Percentages and Percentage Change, Newtons Laws of Motion, Barrowman’s Equations, Critical & Creative Thinking and Engineering Design Principles.
 The program can be facilitated as an extra-curricular activity, stand alone STEM subject, as part of a Numeracy, Mathematics, Science or Design Technology unit or an integrated inquiry project.